-Protein Misfolding and the Molecular Basis of Alzheimer’s Disease
+Protein Misfolding and Assembly of Amyloid-beta and lipid membrane interactions in Alzheimer’s Disease

 Supervisor: Dr John Viles